Nitsorn/streamlabs-fe-takehome/README.md

 - You should be able to **drag each image** around the canvas with your mouse cursor.
 An image cannot be dragged into a position where it is partially outside the canvas.

-- BONUS: When image is in a dragged state, add a green border of 2 pixels width around that dragged image.
+- `BONUS`: When image is in a dragged state, add a green border of 2 pixels width around that dragged image.

 - Please do not use existing third party libraries such as Fabric.js.